HariSekhon/Knowledge-Base/sql.md

 Often used with a `GROUP BY` clause to get the aggregates for each of a category defined by the `GROUP BY` clause.

+COUNT(column) vs COUNT(DISTINCT(column)):

+- COUNT(column) - returns number of non-`NULL` values in the given column
+  - eg. how many rows have data for that column
+- COUNT(DISTINCT(column)) - returns the number of unique non-`NULL` values in the given column
+  - eg. how many different categories are there in the categories column

-Nesting Aggregate Function - you can nest aggregate functions up to two levels deep
+##### Nesting Aggregate Function - you can nest aggregate functions up to two levels deep

 Eg. this query finds the category with the most records: